Wintellect/MSLearn/Object-Oriented Programming in Python/includes/3-use-methods.md

 # Perform actions with methods

-Methods tell the software how an action is performed.
-Just as a recipe has a series of steps to put together the ingredients and a blueprint's instructions tell a worker how to connect the various pieces of wood, Python objects need methods to describe how they are to interact with the attributes that describe it.
-Without steps, instructions, or methods an object is inert—it just sits there looking pretty, but without any purpose whatsoever.
+Methods tell an object what to do and how to do it.
+For example, a `person` class might contain a `show_face()` method for displaying the person's face, and a `get_age()` method that returns the person's age.
+Methods frequently operate on data stored in attributes.
+As an example, `get_age()` might subtract a birth date stored in an attribute from the current date to compute a person's age in years.

-Python objects always have methods.
-However, the methods may not be useful in context of the object.
-For example, the `__str__()` method that you discover later in this unit displays the string representation of the object.
-Python comes with a default `__str__()` method that works fine for something simple like an `int`, but does not work at all acceptably for a complex object such as `aRelative` (the object created from the `mRelative` class).
-When you use the `__str__()` method on `aRelative`, what you get is something like `<__main__.mRelative object at 0x7ff9e91ab978>`.
-It's sort of the same thing that happens when someone leaves out a step in a recipe or omits an instruction out of a blueprint: the result often doesn't make much sense.
+Python objects always have methods, even if you don't define any yourself.
+For example, every object has a `__str__()` method added by Python itself that returns a string representation of the object.
+The default `__str__()` method works fine for something simple like an `int`, but it does nothing meaningful a `person` object.
+When you call `__str__()` on a `person` object, you get something like this:

-This unit tells you about Python methods.
-In it, you add to the `mRelative` class so that you can now perform actions with it.
-The actions provided in this unit are basic, but they give you a good idea of what you can do with methods.
-Of course, the only true limit on methods is your own imagination.
+`<__main__.person object at 0x7ff9e91ab978>`

+For this reason, Python programmers frequently replace the built-in `__str()__` method with one of their own when they write custom classes to serve an application.

+In this unit, you will add methods to the `mPerson` class you wrote in the previous unit to make it a first-class citizen in the Python environment.
+In addition to adding methods of your own, you will override the `__str()__` method so that it produces output that is meaningful for an `mPerson`.
+Finally, you will discover that when you pass an object to Python's built-in `str()` function, Python calls the object's `__str()__` method internally.

 ## Static methods vs. instance methods

-Real-world objects have two kinds of methods: static and instance.
-Static methods apply to all objects of a certain type.
-For example, when you bake cookies, you normally set the oven temperature to 350 degrees Farenheit.
-Likewise, when building a house, you prepare the ground before you pour a foundation.
+Python objects support two types of methods: static methods and instance methods.
+Static methods apply to all objects of a certain type and can be called without instantiating the class to which the methods belong.
+Instance methods, on the other hand, apply to a specific object or class instance.
+A `get_age()` method should be an instance method because one person's age doesn't necessarily equal another person's age.

-When working with the `mRelative` class, you might want a nicely formatted output showing the number of unique faces in the dataset.
-You could access the `num_faces` attribute directly, which would mean creating a sentence every time, but this method would make creating formatted output simpler, so it's useful to have it.
-There isn't a good reason to perform more work than you need to.

-Instance methods apply to a particular object.
-For example, in baking cookies, you might need to add the chocolate chips to the batter – but that only makes sense when the recipe contains chocolate chips.
-The step of adding the chips works with the attribute of having chocolate chips in the first place.
-Likewise, a blueprint's instructions to dig a basement, which only makes sense when the house needs a basement.
-Otherwise, the first story of the house appears in a hole, making it impossible to access because the front door is now underground.

-Likewise, instance methods in Python normally relate to the attributes in some way.
-They're unique to that particular object.
-The `mRelative` class can benefit from a few special instance methods:

-- Displaying the current face number
-- Displaying the missing person's information
-- Overriding the default `__str__()` method to display something better

-The third instance method requires a little more explanation, so you see it covered in its own section in this unit.
+Only instance methods can access instance attributes.
+If you stored a person's birth date in an instance attribute, you couldn't read that birth date from a static method because there is no class instance associated with a static method — and therefore no birth date to read.

 ## Defining static methods